-This footage was broadcast as part of an RTÉ News report on 18 July 1966.
+An RTÉ News report broadcast on 18 July 1966.

-This mute footage shows people gathering outside the new Abbey Theatre including Eamonn Andrews, and Lord Mayor Alderman Eugene Timmons.
+This footage shows people gathering outside the new Abbey Theatre including Eamonn Andrews, and Lord Mayor Alderman Eugene Timmons.
 As President de Valera arrives he is greeted by Ernest Blythe.
-This footage was broadcast as part of an RTÉ News report on 18 July 1966.
+This was broadcast as part of the RTÉ News report.
+The footage shown here is mute.

 RTÉ Guide, 15 July 1966

 The New Abbey Theatre is featured on the cover of the RTÉ Guide.